Check Ubuntu version (should be 20.04 or newer)

 systemctl status ssh --no-pager

-Install Tailscale on NVIDIA Spark
+Install Tailscale on NVIDIA DGX Spark

 # Update package list